Skip to main content

 Cost: $125

-Description: Come and explore the fascinating world of robotics.
-Robots are everywhere, from toys to robots used in industry and to robots used in the space program.
-Come learn about how the science behind robots affects your everyday life.
-We will be experimenting, designing robots to complete projects using the LEGO® Education SPIKE™ Prime Set, Jitter Bot, MiP, Edison, and more!
+Come explore the fascinating world of robotics, where robots are found everywhere—from toys and industrial machines to those used in space exploration.
+Discover how the science behind these incredible creations impacts your everyday life.
+Through hands-on experimentation and design, you will build robots using the LEGO® Education SPIKE™ Prime Set, Jitter Bot, MiP, Edison, and more to tackle exciting projects!

 *This course requires a Penn State login for our computer network on campus.
-Details on how to obtain this login will be sent to the participants after they register for the course.
-Be on the lookout for this information within your email.
+Details on how to obtain this login will be emailed to participants after registration.

 Time: 1:00–4:00 p.m.